Beware of unmarked spoilers!

 - Menacing Stroll: Phantoms do this when they aren't using Flash Step to suddenly hop five meters in under a second.
 Voltaic Phantoms don't Flash Step at all, which makes avoiding them easier if you have the room to lead them in circles.

-- Mighty Glacier: Voltaic Phantoms are the toughest of the three variants and their electrical attacks do the most damage, but they don't Flash Step like the others.
+- Mighty Glacier: Voltaic Phantoms are the toughest of the three variants and their electrical attacks do the most damage, but they don't Flash Step like the others and never retreat.

 - Our Zombies Are Different: Starting with that fact that they only possess the vague outlines of the corpse they are reanimated from, resembling a Living Shadow more than an unliving husk.
 They parrot random lines of dialogue their host might have once said, with no apparent understanding of the meaning, and possess a variety of relatively straightforward Psychic Powers.